aritraonlinecourse-debug/Feedants-Full-Stack/README.md

 A full-stack competition management application developed for the Feedants Full Stack Development Internship assignment.

-The project implements a dynamic Competition Details experience using React Native for the frontend, Node.js and Express.js for the backend, and MongoDB with Mongoose for data storage.
+The application uses React Native for the frontend, Node.js and Express.js for the backend, and MongoDB with Mongoose for the database.

 ## 1. Project Overview

-The application allows users to explore competitions and interact with them based on their current lifecycle stage.
+The application allows users to explore competitions and interact with them based on their current status.

-The main functionality includes:
+The main features are:

-1. Viewing available competitions.
+1. View available competitions.
-2. Viewing dynamically loaded competition details.
+2. View competition details loaded from the backend.
-3. Registering for competitions.
+3. Register for competitions.
-4. Checking registration status.
+4. Check registration status.
-5. Cancelling an active registration.
+5. Cancel a registration.
-6. Saving competitions for later.
+6. Save competitions.
-7. Viewing saved and registered competitions through the dashboard.
+7. View saved and registered competitions from the dashboard.
-8. Submitting competition entries when submissions are open.
+8. Submit competition entries when submissions are open.

-Competition data is stored in MongoDB and retrieved through backend APIs.
-No competition information required for the Competition Details experience is hardcoded in the frontend.
+All competition information is stored in MongoDB and loaded through backend APIs.
+Competition data is not hardcoded in the frontend.

-The implementation focuses on the functional requirements of the assignment, particularly competition lifecycle handling, registration state, participant capacity, remaining spots, validation, submissions, user-specific state, and backend data consistency.
+The main focus of the project is the Competition Details functionality, including competition status, registration, participant limits, remaining spots, submissions, validation, and user-specific actions.

-The Home tab is outside the primary scope of this assignment.
-Development was focused mainly on the Competition Details flow and the backend functionality required to support it.
+The Home tab is outside the main scope of this assignment.

 ## 2. Features

 ### 2.1 Competition Details

-Competition information is loaded dynamically from the backend and includes:
+Competition details are loaded dynamically from the backend.

+The application displays:

 1. Competition title.
 2. Category and tags.
 3. Prize pool.
 4. Entry fee.
-5. Current participant count.
+5. Current number of participants.
-6. Maximum participant capacity.
+6. Maximum participants.
 7. Remaining spots.
 8. Judge information.
 9. Competition description.